brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

 Before you can use the Twitter API, you have to create a Twitter API application using a developer account at [developer.twitter.com](https://developer.twitter.com).
-You'll need to submit an application to become a developer as well as to create a new application.<span class="marginal-note" data-info="Both applications are instantly approved in my experience, but in theory, the process can take longer."></span> Once that's done you'll need to generate consumer API keys and access tokens.
+You'll need to submit an application to become a developer as well as to create a new application.<span class="marginal-note" data-info="Both applications were instantly approved in my experience, but in theory, the process can take longer."></span> Once that's done you'll need to generate consumer API keys and access tokens.

 <section class="media" data-fullwidth="false">
     <img src="images/twitter-api.png">
 </section>

-We'll use Express to create our own REST API using Node.js.
-We'll download a user's tweets using GET requests by providing a twitter username in the URL.
+We'll use the [Express framework](https://expressjs.com/) to create our own REST API using Node.js.
+We'll download a user's tweets using GET requests by providing a Twitter username in the URL.
 A request like `http://localhost:3000/api/barackobama` will return a JSON object containing Obama's tweets.

 Create a new file called `server.js` and fill it with the contents below.
-Replace the `TWITTER_*` constants using values from your Twitter API app.
+Replace the `TWITTER_*` constants with values from your Twitter API app.

 <pre class="code">
     <code class="javascript" data-wrap="false">